getfem/getfem/doc/sphinx/source/matlab/examples.rst

 Here the number ``42`` is the region number to which the dirichlet condition is applied.
 The ``'penalized'`` says that the Dirichlet condition should be imposed via a penalization technique.
 Other ways are possible (augmented system, direct elimination).
-A |mlab_mf| argument is also required, as the Dirichlet condition :math:`u=r` is imposed in a weak form :math:`\int_\Gamma u(x)v(x) = \int_\Gamma r(x)v(x) \forall v` where :math:`v` is taken in the space of multipliers given by here by ``mf``.
+A |mf| argument is also required, as the Dirichlet condition :math:`u=r` is imposed in a weak form :math:`\int_\Gamma u(x)v(x) = \int_\Gamma r(x)v(x) \forall v` where :math:`v` is taken in the space of multipliers given by here by ``mf``.